-A new proposed rule from the Department of Homeland Security would greatly expand what it means to be a public charge, and would drastically reshape who we welcome in our society.
-The proposed rule would affect lawfully present immigrants seeking to become LPRs or “green card” holders and individuals seeking to immigrate to the U.S. It would place a higher value on those who are affluent, shutting out hard-working immigrants and their families.
+A newly released rule from the Department of Homeland Security aims to greatly expand what it means to be a public charge, and will drastically reshape who we welcome in our society.
+The proposed rule affects lawfully present immigrants seeking to become LPRs or “green card” holders and individuals seeking to immigrate to the U.S. It places a higher value on those who are affluent, shutting out hard-working immigrants and their families.
 With one in four American children having at least one immigrant parent, this issue touches millions.

 Talking about Public Charge from a Faith Perspective

-• The proposed change to public charge is another way a punitive immigration system can harm immigrants.
+• The rules change to public charge is another way a punitive immigration system can harm immigrants.

 Even before implementation, fears of the changes have led many immigrants to withdraw from the few